agoda-com/cicd/README.md

           secrets: |
             $HEROKU_API_KEY
 ```
-3. `Commit changes` by selecting `Create a new branch for this commit and start a pull request.`
+3. Commit new file by selecting `Create a new branch for this commit and start a pull request.`
-4. Name your branch to be understandable e.g. `master-workflow`
+4. Name your branch to be understandable e.g. `add-master-workflow`
 5. Click `Propose new file` button
 6. You will see the difference of your changes and `Create pull request`
 7. Wait for `pull_request` workflow to be triggered and run test